jeewon514/C_Algorithm/README.md

 ## 🔉 C++ Algorithm Study
-> This is an auto push repository for Baekjoon Online Judge created with [BaekjoonHub](https://github.com/BaekjoonHub/BaekjoonHub).
+> This is an auto push repository for Baekjoon Online Judge
 - Baekjoon & Programmers
 </br>